Splunk-App-and-TA-development/Splunk-TA_Custom-Logo-and-Favicon/README.md

 -Initial version

 # Support
 Support will be provided by the developers on a best-effort basis.
-The developers make no commitment to continued development.
+The developers make no commitment to continued development.<br>
 The software is provided as is, and the developer accepts no responsibility for any issues with the software, or which may result as a consequence of using the software to the fullest extent permissible by the law.

 Please find the license for this software here: https://github.com/Splunk-App-and-TA-development/Splunk-TA_Custom-Logo-and-Favicon/master/LICENSE